code-vibe/Folio/src/content/blog/The_Lost_Art_Of_Ai.md

 ## Outsourcing Your Thought

 AI is not the problem.
-Overdependence is.
+Over dependence is.

 Developers are beginning to outsource the most human part of the craft *the thinking.*
 Instead of understanding *why* a system behaves a certain way, they accept AI’s suggestion as truth.
 Instead of reasoning through architecture, they delegate design to a model that has no context, responsibility, or intuition.